signalarun/architecting-server/README.md

 "The difference between a good designer and a great designer is the ability to not only solve the problem, but also to articulate how the design solves it in a way that is compelling and fosters agreement.
 If you can do that, you’re a great designer." - Articulating Design decisions

+The NIST has claimed, based on a study of popular web applications, that “The cost of removing an application security vulnerability during the design phase ranges from 30–60 times less than if removed during production.” - Web Application Security by Andrew Hoffman

 # architecting-server
 Notes on server architecture focusing on ASR - Scalability, Performance and Security